-There are many reasons to be excited about Pagu’s recent debut in Central Square.
-For starters, the restaurant is helmed by Tracy Chang, an under-30 wunderkind who got her start at O Ya and has made a name for herself while manning Guchi's Midnight Ramen, an underground ramen pop-up.
-Secondly, the atmosphere is amazing: a sleek, two-story loft space made far homier by the familial customer service and complimentary satsuma oranges up front.
+In Central Square, Pagu is helmed by Tracy Chang, a wunderkind who got her start at O Ya and made a name for herself while manning Guchi's Midnight Ramen, an underground ramen pop-up.
+The sleek, two-story loft space is patrolled by familial servers.
 Even the name is a treat: Japanese for “pug” and a homage to Chang’s own canine master, Phoebe.
 But it’s the food that’s the ultimate revelation here: ikura avocado toast, pork belly bao, sea scallop sashimi and comfort fare like Chang’s childhood fried rice.
-Order the prix fixe menu or go à la carte: if you’re feeling peckish, a pear ginger daiquiri paired with a curry crab croqueta will take the edge off nicely.
+Order the prix fixe menu or go à la carte.
+Chang’s famed ramen features house-made alkaline noodles, pork belly, umami oil, nori, and a six-minute egg.

 310 Massachusetts Ave